nimblegeek/Learning-Feed-PoC/README.md

 # HTML, CSS, JS (Auto Refresh)

+This project is created as a proof of concept to see if I can use it as a boilerplate for "The Learning Feed", a testimonial app for students and coaches for accelerated learning.

 This project is based on a template, used as a starter for building a website with HTML, CSS and JS, powered by [Vite](https://vitejs.dev/).
 HTML provides the basic structure, CSS controls formatting, and JavaScript controls the behavior of different elements.

 ## Disable Auto Refresh